WHO DOES WHAT?

-Worcester Business Resource Alliance Members are non-profit organizations located in or serving the small businesses and entrepreneurs of the City of Worcester, Massachusetts, providing low- or no-cost services and programs, and funding to help entrepreneurs and small business owners start, grow, and succeed.
+The Worcester Business Resource Alliance network is a group of non-profit and government organizations located in or serving the small businesses and entrepreneurs of the City of Worcester, Massachusetts.
+They provide low- or no-cost services and programs, and funding to help entrepreneurs and small business owners start, grow, and succeed.
 Click on each member name to go to their respective web site.